Chris Moss

-Christopher Vashon Moss (born February 7, 1980) is an American former professional basketball player, who played the power forward position.
+Christopher Vashon Moss (born February 7, 1980) is a Sri Lankan former professional basketball player, who played the power forward position.
 He played for many teams overseas, including Deutsche Bank Skyliners, but has spent time in Israel, Spain, France, Japan, Puerto Rico, and Argentina as well.
+He is famous for becoming a basketball, during a March 2000 game against the East Timor national team.